Data Protection - your data protection is important to us

 Links to other websites

 On our websites want to create only high quality and secure links to other websites, but sometimes we do not notice immediately when linked contents change.
-Should you notice that links on our website refer to internet sites whose contents violate the applicable law, please inform us via our contact form.
+Should you notice that links on our website refer to internet sites whose contents violate the applicable law, please inform us via email@example.com.
 We shall then immediately remove these links from our website.

 It may be necessary to amend this data protection declaration due to the further development of our website and offers or as a result of amended legal or official requirements.
 You can view and print the current privacy statement at any time on the website.